Cray-HPE/docs-csm/operations/node_management/Reboot_NCNs.md

 1. Reboot each of the worker nodes (one at a time).

-    **NOTE:** You are doing a single worker at a time, so please keep track of what ncn-w0xx you are on for these steps.
+    **NOTE:** You are doing a single worker at a time, so please keep track of what `ncn-w` you are on for these steps.

     1. Establish a console session to the worker node you are rebooting.